LazarSazdov/JB-plugin/README.md

 ## ⚡ Advanced Implementation

-> **Note for Judges:** This section highlights the technically challenging aspects of our implementation that go beyond basic plugin development.
+> **Note:** This section highlights the technically challenging aspects of our implementation that go beyond basic plugin development.

 ### 🚄 Parallel Batch API Requests